antonioomegaortega/movies/README.md

 # movies
-Example for a congress in the university.
+Example for a congress in the university, the main reason of this app is to make an app that can easily shows the cinema information in real time.